Ohio Supreme Court Throws Out Roundtable Lawsuit against Gov. Strickland's Slots Plan

 The Ohio Supreme Court dismissed the final lawsuit challenging Governor Ted Strickland's plan to install thousands of video slot machines at Ohio's seven-horse racing tracks on October 14th, 2009.

-The court dismissed the lawsuit filed in early September 2009 by the Ohio Roundtable, a conservative organization that opposes gaming, because justices already decided in a separate lawsuit that Gov. Strickland's slots plan could be challenged in a state referendum and thus could not yet take effect.
+The court dismissed the lawsuit filed in early September 2009 by the jetzt kostenlos spielen, a conservative organization that opposes gaming, because justices already decided in a separate lawsuit that Gov. Strickland's slots plan could be challenged in a state referendum and thus could not yet take effect.
 The Roundtable group did not seek a voter referendum on the issue.

 But the group argued that Gov. Strickland had exceeded his authority by ordering the Ohio Lottery to offer 17,500 slot machines-officially recognized as video lottery terminals-at Ohio seven racing tracks and divide the revenues between the state and the racing tracks.
 The group wanted the court to dismissed Governor Strickland's slots plan for good.